 Markets can remain irrational a lot longer than you and I can remain solvent.

-The Efficient Market Hypothesis (the “EMH”), pioneered by Eugene Fama, states that there are varying forms of market efficiency.
+The Efficient Market HypothesisThe Efficient Market Hypothesis (the “EMH”), pioneered by Eugene Fama, states that there are varying forms of market efficiency.
 Of particular interest is semi-strong market efficiency, which claims that markets prices reflect all publicly available information about securities.
 When mispricings occur in markets, they should be immediately eliminated by arbitrageurs, who exploit these opportunities for a profit.
 Therefore, in the EMH view, prices should always reflect fundamental value.
 In Part 1, we discussed the Value and Momentum anomalies, and how they were related to certain behavioral biases.
 But, as discussed, in light of the EMH, these should be quickly arbitraged away.
 Yet they are not.
 Why not?
 The reason these anomalies can exist is that, as Keynes discovered, there are limits to the arbitrage process, which can be constrained in various ways.
 These limits, when they can be identified, can provide us an opportunity to trade against our pernicious behavioral biases.

 - Strategy A: A strategy that you know (by some magical means) will beat the market by 1% per year over 25 years.
 You also know that you will never underperform the index by more than 1% in a given year; or